dnerma/dnerma/README.md

-- 👋 Hi, I’m @dnerma
+- 👋 Hi, I’m Nermina Drapic.
-- 👀 I’m interested in web development
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning Javascript
+- 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on some real frontend projects.
-- 📫 How to reach me
+- 📫 How to reach me --> nerma.drapic@gmail.com

 <!---
 dnerma/dnerma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.